SAP-archive/teched2021-developer-keynote/drafts/CLI_power/blogposts/1-bgu-btp-guid-mechanism.md

 ## Resources, GUIDs and command substitution

 When managing these subaccount and directory resources, GUIDs are used.
 We saw multiple examples where GUIDs are required - here are three of them.
-However, note that each time, instead of finding and specifying a GUID manually, a [command substitution](https://www.gnu.org/software/bash/manual/html_node/Command-Substitution.html) (`$(...)`) is used, to make things easier:
+However, note that each time, instead of finding and specifying a GUID manually, a [command substitution](https://www.gnu.org/software/bash/manual/html_node/Command-Substitution.html) (they look like this: `$(...)`) is used, to make things easier:

 * [Reducing quota for a subaccount](https://github.com/SAP-samples/teched2021-developer-keynote/tree/main/section/command-line-magic#reducing-existing-entitlement-quota-to-zero): `btp assign accounts/entitlement --for-service enterprise-messaging --plan dev --to-subaccount $(bgu trial) --amount 0`